Optimal transport and dynamics of expanding circle maps acting on measures

 \subsection{Nearly invariant measures}

-The spectral study of $D_\lambda(\Phi_\#)$ gives us large families of nearly invariant measures, with Lipschitz para\-metrization. \begin{theo} For all integer $n$, there is a bi-Lipschitz embedding $F : B^n \to \measures$ mapping $0$ to the absolutely continuous invariant measure $\rho\lambda$ of $\Phi$ such that for all $a\in B^n$,
+The spectral study of $D_\lambda(\Phi_\#)$ gives us large families of nearly invariant measures, with Lipschitz para\-metrization. \begin{theo} For all integers $n$, there is a bi-Lipschitz embedding $F : B^n \to \measures$ mapping $0$ to the absolutely continuous invariant measure $\rho\lambda$ of $\Phi$ such that

 As a consequence, for all $\varepsilon>0$ and all integer $K$ there is a radius $r>0$ such that for all $k\leqslant K$ and all $a\in B^n(0,r)$ the following holds:

 \end{theo} Here $B^n$ denotes the unit Euclidean ball centered at $0$ and $\wassd$ is the quadratic Wasserstein distance (whose definition is recalled below).